Get exclusive member benefits & effect social change. Join Today

 Severe abdominal pain may need immediate treatment.
 You should always see your doctor if you begin to have severe, unexplained abdominal pain.

 Your doctor may recommend hospitalization so that you can be monitored.
-You may be asked to fast because your gallbladder is part of your digestive system.
+You may be asked to fast, because your gallbladder is part of your digestive system, and fasting allows the gallbladder to rest.
 You may get intravenous (IV) fluids to prevent dehydration.
 Your doctor will most likely prescribe pain medications and antibiotics to minimize your abdominal pain and fight infection.

 You can still digest food normally without a gallbladder.
 Bile that normally flowed to your gallbladder will be redirected into your small intestine.